Career-Nexus/Career-Nexus-Backend/documentation/templates/output.md

 # Retrieve Mentorship Sessions<a name='retrieve_mentorship_sessions'></a>

 This API retrieves mentorship session information.
 N.B:This API is strictly dependent on query parameter status. (?status=requested:If this API is called by a learner, it retrieves all the sessions that has been requested by the user which are yet to be accepted by the mentor.
 However, if this API is called by a mentor, it retrieves all the mentorship booking requests made by other users towards himself. ?status=accepted:This retrieves all the mentorship sessions that was requested by the user and has been accepted by the mentor. ?status=scheduled:This query parameter is only available if the user is a mentor.
-It retrieves all the mentorship sessions that are still pending and those that have been accepted by the user who must be a mentor.
+It retrieves all the mentorship sessions that are still pending and those that have been accepted by the user who must be a mentor. ?status=completed:This retrieves all the completed sessions that the user (mentor or learner) participated in.

-**Endpoint:**`/mentor/sessions/?status=requested`
+**Endpoint:**`/mentor/sessions/?status=completed`

 **Method:** `GET`